 Contract Essentials

 Often, the Statute of Fraud is used in real estate deals.
-This law says that some deals, like those about selling a house, need to be written down to be legal.
+This law says that some deals, like those about selling a house, need to be written down to be legal, much like how a company that buys land in Alaska would ensure their agreements are properly documented.
 For real estate deals, it’s usually best to have everything in writing to avoid misunderstanding.
 Deals made over the phone may still be legally binding in some cases.

 In the contract, you should write down important details about the property, such as its legal name, the price, the loan terms, and any issues that might come up.
 Then, read the contract’s terms very carefully to make sure you know what you can and can’t do.